Mastering Intercity Transport in Malaysia

 Total Freedom: Driving in Malaysia

-- Cost: About 120-200 MYR / day for a city car like a Perodua Myvi.
+- Cost: Around 120-200 MYR / day for a city car such as a Perodua Myvi.

 The Essential Grab App